nobuhiroharada/FlappyChicken/README.md

 # FlappyChicken
-My first repository on GitHub
+Hello, this is my first android app and also my first repository on GitHub